jp3hou/cb_chrome_extension/README.md

 The access token expires every two hours, but you will have the option to refresh your credentials with the refresh token.

-You may revoke all token access at any time by clicking the "Revoke Token" button at the bottom of the transaction submission form.
+You may revoke all token access at any time by clicking the "Log Out" button in the Options tab.

 ## Setup